hemantksingh/messup-learn/fundamentals/web and apis/API Styles.md

 * Added complexity - GraphQL is not a replacement for server-side databases.
 It is just a simple query language.
   * So, it also shows the same problems when a client requests too many nested fields data at a single time.
 So there must be a mechanism like maximum query depths, query complexity weighting, avoiding recursion, or persistent queries to stop inefficient requests from the client-side.
 * Loss of native HTTP support
-  * Queries always return a HTTP status code of 200, regardless of whether or not that query was successful.
-If your query is unsuccessful, your response JSON will have a top-level errors key with associated error messages and stacktrace.
+  * A query whose fields fail still returns HTTP status code 200; the response JSON carries a top-level `errors` key with the error messages.
+Under the GraphQL-over-HTTP spec (2023 onwards, media type `application/graphql-response+json`) request-level errors such as a malformed query may return 4xx, but many servers still return 200 for everything.
 This can make monitoring implementations more complex, as you'll have to implement some server side logic to raise monitoring aware errors.
   * Lack of built-in caching support - REST APIs have multiple endpoints, they can leverage native HTTP caching to avoid refetching resources.
 With GraphQL, you will need to setup your own caching support which means relying on another library, or setting up something like globally unique IDs for your backend.
   * Lack of Rate Limiting